verhas/scriapt-samples/001-helloworld/README.md

 ================

 This is the simplest sample using the scriapt annotation processor.
-This does nothing than writes the ominous 'Hello World!' text on the screen during compilation.
+This does nothing more than writes the ominous 'Hello World!' text on the screen during compilation.

 To get started with the scriapt annotation processor this sample is the first step.